-As of the date of this Proxy Statement, the only business which management expects to be considered at the Annual Meeting is the election of Directors, the adoption of the incentive and non-qualified stock option plan and the ratification of the selection of the independent auditors.
+As of the date of this Proxy Statement, the only business which management expects to be considered at the Annual Meeting is the election of Directors and the adoption of the amendment to our stock option plan.
 If any other matters come before the meeting, the persons named in the enclosed form of proxy are expected to vote the proxy in accordance with their best judgment on such matters.

 BY ORDER OF THE BOARD OF DIRECTORS

-JUDSON COOPER

-Chairman of the Board
+JUDSON COOPER Chairman of the Board

-Dated: October 30, 1998
+Dated: December 6, 1999